ericjlin/Assignment1-DiscoveringVMXFeatures/README.md

 1. I did this assignment by myself.

-2. Steps to setup environment.
+2. Steps taken to setup environment.

-Step 1: VMware Fusion on Mac

   1. Download Ubuntu 20.04 LTS for Desktop
   2. Use Ubuntu .iso when creating a new VM on VMware
   3. When ask to update VM setting, leave all settings to default except for the hard disk space.
 Set disk space to 200GB.
 Not needed, but I also allocated 4 cores   to the guest VM.
-4. Set the VMX feature on for the guest OS in order to make the MSR to work ### Go to processor/memory in the Guest OS Settings
+  4. Set the VMX feature on for the guest OS in order to make the MSR to work ###
+    - Go to processor/memory in the Guest OS Settings
     - Enable hypervisor applications in this virtual machine
     - Enable IOMMU in this VM
-If these settings aren't turned on, the code will return all 0x00 as the guest VM doesn't support VMX operation.
+    - If these settings aren't turned on, the code will return all 0x00 as the guest VM doesn't support VMX operation.

-4. Ran into a network issue regarding guest VM on VMware.  https://pupuweb.com/solved-fix-nat-not-working-intermittently-vmware-fusion-after-macos-update/
+  5. Ran into a network issue regarding guest VM on VMware.  https://pupuweb.com/solved-fix-nat-not-working-intermittently-vmware-fusion-after-macos-update/

   At first I try to run sudo apt-get update but this was failing to download some of the updates which in turn makes sudo apt install git fail.
 I would get strange errors from the git download such as: “The following packages have unmet dependencies: git : Depends: liberror-perl but it is not installable….E: Unable to correct problems, you have held broken packages.”
 Doing anything like apt update or apt-get dist-upgrade followed by apt-get -f install doesn't work.
 I found out it was because of my network setting, I was using the bridge connection and it was recommended to use NAT.